 DiGiorno apologized profusely, but the gaffe made the company look either extremely careless or intentionally insensitive.

-7. Look for potential problems
+7. How to create a hashtag: Look for potential problems

 This is another crucial step you can’t afford to skip.
 Examine your hashtag closely for any possible problems.